 CC and I want to take the opportunity to introduce an addition to the RiskReversal.com team that we think will be transformative for our product as we enter our second full year of the service.
 Enis Taner joins us from Goldman Sachs where he spent the last 4 years trading the firm’s Financials Sector Equity Options book, from both a customer market making role, and from a proprietary trading standpoint.
 While Enis will have a particular focus on analyzing, writing about and articulating single stock stories in North America, he will also be charged with scanning the globe for the second derivative trade, whether it be one initiated from an event here or abroad.
 Enis will take on the title of Global Macro Editor of RiskReversal.com, which aside from his frequent trade ideas on individual stocks, will have a strong focus on global etf’s and indices.
 We are very excited for Enis to join our team and we look forward to the opportunity of broadening out RiskReversal’s offering on a daily basis, both in the quantity and quality of the content that we produce. - Dan

-So I assume you are all a bit bored of my daily bearish missives anyway by now, so without further delay, Enis Taner’s first post on RiskReversal.com:
+So without further delay, Enis Taner’s first post on RiskReversal.com:

 First off, it’s a privilege for me to work with Dan, CC, and Kristen on RiskReversal.
 I met Dan at Merrill Lynch before he became a big TV star, and I’ve always had a lot of respect for him as a trader (though his basketball skills need work).
 In my mind, education and discipline are the 2 most important areas to develop for any trader or investor, and I look forward to contributing to RiskReversal in a similar vein.

 There are three main themes that led me to a career as an options trader: